i2000s/en/_posts/2017-05-24-using-git-to-collaborate-with-people-who-dont-use-git.md

 Third, open the `SyncFromMaster.sh` file in your text editor.
 This script is used to synchronize the collaborators' folders/branches by merging changes from the master branch.
-Again the the `distributedBranch` parameter is missing value.
+Again, the the `distributedBranch` parameter is missing value.
 But this time, we will need to use `Ben Ivan twocolumn` for its value, as now the changes will be merged to the  `twocolumn` branch eventually.
 The script will push the individual branches to the remote repo after merging updates and will stop if there are uncommitted changes anywhere.
 You can run